dhamsey3/cybersec-docker/README.md

-##  CyberSec Monitoring Stack – ELK + Beats
+##  CyberSec monitoring stack – ELK + Beats

-A lightweight Security Analyst lab environment using Docker, Elastic Stack, Auditbeat, and Filebeat — designed for log analysis, dashboarding, and threat simulation.
+A hands-on, Docker-based Security Operations Center (SOC) lab environment built for learning and showcasing threat detection, log analysis, and alert engineering.

+This project simulates a real-world logging pipeline using Elastic Stack, Auditbeat, Filebeat, and a Fake Logger, providing visibility into endpoint behavior and attacker activity.

+---

+### Purpose
+This project was built to:

+- Showcase practical SIEM skills for Security Analyst roles

+- Enable real-time host monitoring and log analysis

+- Simulate threat behaviors for alert tuning and incident response

+- Serve as a portfolio-ready demo of threat detection and visibility engineering

 ---